 ."
 Richards thought that is where he got the idea, and was worried that it was too similar.

-This was released in the US 3 months before it was released in England, since The Stones did not want to release it in England until they were there to support it.
+This was released in the United States on June 6, 1965, just a month after Keith Richards woke up with the guitar riff in his head.
+In the UK, it wasn't issued until August 20, since The Stones did not want to release it in England until they were there to support it.
 While they were touring in America, they became very popular in England, so they kept recording singles in the States to keep their momentum until they could return for a tour.

-Mick Jagger (1968): "It sounded like a Folk song when we first started working on it and Keith didn't like it much, he didn't want it to be a single, he didn't think it would do very well.
+Mick Jagger (1968): "It sounded like a folk song when we first started working on it and Keith didn't like it much, he didn't want it to be a single, he didn't think it would do very well.
 I think Keith thought it was a bit basic.
 I don't think he really listened to it properly.
-He was too close to it and just felt it was a silly kind of riff." (thanks, Bertrand - Paris, France)
+He was too close to it and just felt it was a silly kind of riff."

 Mick Jagger wrote all the lyrics except the line "Can't get no satisfaction."
 The lyrics deal with what Jagger saw as the two sides of America, the real and phony.
 He sang about a man looking for authenticity but not being able to find it.
 Jagger experienced the vast commercialism of America in a big way on their tours, and later learned to exploit it, as The Rolling Stones made truckloads of money through sponsorships and merchandising in the US.